-Spill Sponge Spill Sponge
+• Spill Sponge Spill Sponge

 When this mode is selected, the background color component (or spill) in the sampled pixels within the image window is keyed out and removed.
-For more accurate spill suppression, a Tune Color Selection operation should follow or be used instead.
+This tool can only be used once for each color region selected.
+For repeated or more accurate spill suppression, a Tune Color Selection operation should follow or be used instead.